Law without law: from observer states to physics via algorithmic information theory: A quantum of speculation

 The point of view that \emph{observations} (as part of \emph{observer states}) are the primary notion, and that the quantum state should be interpreted epistemically, dissolves the measurement problem.
 For more detailed explanations for why this is an attractive position, see e.g.~\cite{Appleby}.
 Moreover, it can do so in a particularly nice way within the ontology of this paper, by refuting the intuitive consequence that quantum states, as a result, would somehow ``not tell us enough about the physical world'' if they are to be understood epistemically. \sobservation{QT and the measurement problem}{ObsMeasurementProblem}{Based on a traditional view of physics, QT is widely regarded to suffer from a (conceptual) \emph{measurement problem} as sketched above.
 However, within the approach of this paper, the measurement problem dissolves: quantum states are an observer's states of knowledge (we will explore in more detail below in what sense), and a measurement update rule simply corresponds to Bayesian updating.
 This solution to the measurement problem is shared with other epistemic interpretations of the quantum state~\cite{Rovelli,Spekkens,FuchsQFQIT,Brukner}.

 Moreover, our approach is particularly well-suited to support such an interpretation: it rejects the fundamentality of any ``external reality'', and thus it suggests that the question of ``what is really going on in the world'' may not be answerable in the way we would hope for.
-In this sense, it provides reasons to expect that observers will typically find a theory of the quantum kind (with observations or measurements as a primary notion) describing their world.
+In this sense, it provides reasons to expect that observers will typically find a theory of the quantum kind (with observations or measurements as primary notions) describing their world.
 Furthermore, our approach says that \emph{observations are fundamentally private to a single observer}, and that the notion of a ``common external reality'' for \emph{different} observers is an approximation that is only valid under certain conditions (cf.~Theorem~\ref{TheNoZombies}).
-This makes our approach compatible with ``Wigner's Friend''-type thought experiments.
-Some of this will be explored more thoroughly below. }
+This makes our approach compatible with ``Wigner's Friend''-type thought experiments. }

 So QT fits our theory very well from a conceptual point of view, but can we understand some of its characteristic features in more technical detail?
 There is an obvious candidate for a characteristically nonclassical effect, namely \emph{entanglement}.
 As Schr\"odinger~\cite{Schroedinger} famously wrote in 1935: \emph{``I would not call that \emph{one} but rather \emph{the} characteristic trait of quantum mechanics, the one that enforces its entire departure from classical lines of thought.''} More concretely, it is not the mathematical notion of entanglement in itself that is remarkable, but rather its operational consequences, in particular the violation of Bell inequalities~\cite{Bell1964,Bell1966,CHSH} (we will use the usual notion \emph{nonlocality} for this in the following, without implying a specific interpretation).
 Quantum information theory has shown us a multitude of ways in which nonlocality can be harnessed for information-theoretic processes that would be classically impossible, such as device-independent cryptography~\cite{BennettBrassard,BarrettHardyKent} or randomness amplification~\cite{ColbeckThesis,Pironio}.
 Thus, nonlocality is an operationally particularly robust signature of nonclassicality.